shahabaalam/fashion-forecast-dashboard/README.md

 Welcome to the **Fashion Forecast Dashboard**!
 This project is an interactive Streamlit application designed to forecast sales in the fashion retail industry.
 By leveraging advanced machine learning models, dynamic data visualizations, and integrating the **ChatGPT API**, the dashboard empowers businesses to make data-driven decisions with ease and precision.

-### **What Our App Can Do:**

-- **Sales Forecasting:** Utilizes **Auto ARIMA** model to predict future sales trends, enabling proactive inventory and resource management.

-- **Interactive Visualizations:** Utilize **Plotly** to create dynamic and responsive charts and graphs, making data exploration intuitive and insightful.

-- **Resource Allocation Planning:** Analyze forecasted sales to optimize inventory levels and allocate resources effectively, reducing costs and improving operational efficiency.

-- **AI-Powered Insights:** Engage with an **AI assistant powered by ChatGPT**, allowing users to query forecasts, receive intelligent data-driven responses, and gain deeper insights into sales patterns.

-- **User-Friendly Interface:** Designed with **Streamlit** for an intuitive and responsive user experience, enabling users of all technical levels to navigate and utilize the dashboard effectively.

 ## 🎥 Demo

 ![Watch the Demo](https://img.youtube.com/vi/r2GyHu7FP3E/0.jpg)